 Key Updates In Mexican Timeshare Laws

-1. Contracts of Adhesion
+1. Contracts of Adhesion in Mexico

 In timeshare contracts, there is often an imbalance of power between the timeshare company and the consumer.
 The new law seeks to protect consumers by requiring timeshare companies to use plain language in their timeshare agreements and to make all expenses clear and known to consumers.